loco-philippe/NTV/README.md

 ### *JSON-NTV (named and typed value) : a semantic format for interoperability*

+*JSON-NTV is a universal representation format.
+It allows the sharing and conversion of any type of data (NTV format).*

-The NTV format is part of the [Environmental Sensing Project](https://github.com/loco-philippe/Environmental-Sensing#readme)
+*The NTV format is part of the [Environmental Sensing Project](https://github.com/loco-philippe/Environmental-Sensing#readme)*

 # NTV